Confirm that you are an international student applicant.

 Each department or program at the University of Oregon establishes its own set of additional requirements and procedures for admission to graduate studies.
 For most programs, the departmental portion of the application is included as part of the University of Oregon application.
 Check with the program for their list of required application materials, submission procedures, and deadlines.

 At the time of application, submit official transcripts from all colleges or universities from which you received a bachelor’s degree or any subsequent degree.
+If you attended or are currently attending the University of Oregon, you do not need to send your University of Oregon transcript to the Office of the Registrar.

 Submit documentation of English language proficiency.